neondatabase/website/content/docs/guides/neon-github-app.md

 For example applications that use Neon's GitHub Actions, see [Example applications](/docs/guides/branching-github-actions#example-applications).

 <Admonition type="note">
 This is an early preview of the Neon GitHub integration.
 Its functionality is currently limited to configuring a project ID variable and Neon API Key secret.
 You may find that you need to configure additional variables and secrets when building workflows.
-When you do run into a limitation with our GitHub integration, please let us know and we'll consider it for the next release.
+When you run into a limitation with the GitHub integration, please let us know and we'll consider adding functionality to address it in the next release.
 </Admonition>

 For more GitHub Action and workflow-related resources, please see: